 Risks and Benefits Summary:

-Currently, there is only one phase 3 clinical trial in HFrEF for the comparison of sacubitril/valsartan to an ACE-Inhibitor (enalapril), the previous standard of care.
+Currently, there is only one phase 3 clinical trial in HFrEF for the comparison of sacubitril/valsartan to an ACEI (enalapril), the previous standard of care.
 While other studies have examine the effects of an angiotensin receptor antagonist-neprilysin inhibitor, they have been within the context of hypertension2, or heart failure with preserved ejection fraction3, these patient populations are not among the population being targeted by this decision aid.
 Given the singular nature of the data from the PARADIGM trial, we chose to report the outcomes that were determined to be either key primary outcomes for the study (mortality and hospitalization) as well as the most common side effects (hypotension, hyperkalemia, cough and renal impairment).

 COST OF SACUBITRIL/VALSARTAN BY INSURANCE STATUS